wmheid/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

 # Lab 10 - Azure AD Authentication for Windows and Linux Virtual Machines

 **Note** - This lab requires an Azure Pass.
-Please see lab 00 for directions.
+Please see lab 00 for directions. - Azure Pass is not available per notes on Lab 7

 ## Lab scenario